weisscharlesj/SciCompforChemists/_sources/notebooks/introduction/intro.md

 - Zachary M. Schulte for providing feedback and reporting typos in chapter 14
 - Yuthana Tantirungrotechai for reporting errors in chapter 6
 - @Avalanchian for reporting error in chapter 10 data/elements_data.csv file
+- Matthew A. Kubasik for reporting an error in chapter 8